radiantlogic-v8/documentation-new/documentation/sys-admin-guide/concepts.md

 If you would like to create an attribute based on existing attributes of the primary object to base your join condition on, click the Add Computed Attributes option.
 This allows you to build a new attribute based on the attributes available in the primary object.
 This new attribute can then be used to base your join condition on.
 For more information, please see [Computed Attributes](#computed-attributes).

->**Note - The Object Class will be set to the class for the primary object.
+>[!note] The Object Class will be set to the class for the primary object.
 You cannot change the object mapping from here.
-For more information on changing the object class associated with the database object, please see the RadiantOne Namespace Configuration Guide.**
+For more information on changing the object class associated with the database object, please see the RadiantOne Namespace Configuration Guide.

 5. Click **Next**.